 a.
-Children enrolling in or currently enrolled in child development programming (CDPs) must provide written documentation of immunizations appropriate for the child's age per AR 40-562.
-See Table 10-2 for specific immunizations required.

-(1) School age children who are homeschooled, or who are not enrolled in a local public school system are required to show proof of immunizations which are age appropriate and that comply with local/state school requirements.
+Children enrolling in or currently enrolled in child development programming (CDPs) must provide written documentation of immunizations appropriate for the child's age per AR 40-562 or have a documented medical or non-medical exemption.
+School age children who are homeschooled, or who are not enrolled in a local public school system, are required to show proof of immunizations which are age appropriate and that comply with local/state school requirements.